 Our Playworker Development Course brings people together from all over the world to talk about playwork.
 Divya is from India.
 She joined the course in March 2019, with the intention of channelising her passion for play.
 We’ve invited her to reflect on her PDC...

-By MorganIt’s time to say so long to another year – and what a year it had been!
-Thank you, everyone, for your help in making new adventures possible for children all around the world, whether you lead a pop-up adventure playground, helped fund...
+It was time to say so long to another year – and what a year it had been!
+Thank you, everyone, for helping to make new adventures possible for children all around the world, whether you lead a pop-up adventure playground, helped fund our tour, or joined...

 You will also have the option to opt-out of these cookies should you want to.